ryleymao/P3-Memory-Allocator/README.md

 This project is a custom implementation of a simplified dynamic memory allocator in C, modeled after how malloc and free work in standard C libraries.
 The goal is to simulate memory allocation and freeing while exploring how real allocators manage heap space, perform coalescing, and avoid fragmentation.

 It was developed as part of a systems programming course and focuses on low-level memory concepts, pointer arithmetic, bitwise operations, and writing C code that manipulates memory manually.
-This assignment was made possible thanks to the staff of CSE29 Spring 2024, especially Gerald Soosairaj and Jerry Yu.

 Overview
-You will implement two core functions:
+Implement two core functions:

 void *vmalloc(size_t size);
 This function allocates a block of memory from a fixed-size heap, similar to malloc.